Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Conclusions

 \section{Conclusions}

-We have performed a systematic thermal analysis of identified hadron yields in proton--proton collisions at $\sqrt{s}=7$ TeV across charged-particle multiplicity classes within the statistical hadronization model using the Thermal-FIST framework.
+We have performed a systematic thermal analysis of identified hadron yields measured in pp collisions at $\sqrt{s}=7$ TeV across charged-particle multiplicity classes within the statistical hadronization model using the Thermal-FIST framework.

-The extracted chemical freeze-out temperature remains approximately constant at $T \sim 160$ MeV, consistent with a universal freeze-out condition and its proximity to the QCD crossover temperature~\cite{Bazavov2012,Borsanyi2010}.
-In contrast, the strangeness saturation parameter $\gamma_S$ increases with multiplicity, indicating a progressive reduction of strangeness suppression.
-The effective volume exhibits an approximately linear scaling with multiplicity, while the average energy per particle shows a systematic increase toward values close to $1$ GeV.
-These observations suggest that high-multiplicity proton--proton collisions approach thermodynamic conditions similar to those observed in larger collision systems.
+The extracted chemical freeze-out temperature remains approximately constant, $T \simeq 155$--$165$ MeV, over most of the multiplicity range, with a modest decrease toward the lowest multiplicities.
+The corresponding values are numerically close to the QCD crossover region obtained in lattice calculations~\cite{Bazavov2012,Borsanyi2010}, although this comparison should be regarded as qualitative in small systems.
+In contrast, the strangeness saturation parameter $\gamma_S$ exhibits a clear increase with multiplicity, indicating a progressive reduction of strangeness suppression with increasing event activity.
+At the same time, the effective volume rises approximately linearly with multiplicity, while the average energy per particle increases from about $0.86$ GeV to values close to $1$ GeV.
+Taken together, these results indicate that high-multiplicity pp collisions display several features compatible with an approximate thermal description, whereas deviations from such a picture remain more pronounced in the low-multiplicity regime.

-The multiplicity dependence of particle-to-pion ratios reveals a clear hierarchy with strangeness content, consistent with ALICE measurements~\cite{ALICE2017Strangeness}.
-Within the statistical hadronization framework, this behavior is naturally interpreted in terms of increasing strange quark phase-space occupancy.

-A key result of this work is the identification of a systematic tension between fits constrained by hidden-strangeness mesons and multi-strange baryons.
-A quantitative comparison reveals a significant offset in $\gamma_S$ at the $\sim 4\sigma$ level, accompanied by differences in temperature and fit quality across all multiplicity classes.
-This indicates that a single global freeze-out parameter set may not fully capture the behavior of the strange sector in small systems.

-Overall, the results demonstrate that while high-multiplicity proton--proton collisions exhibit several features consistent with statistical hadronization and partial equilibration, residual discrepancies highlight the limitations of a unified equilibrium description and point toward the need for improved modeling of strangeness production in small systems.
+The particle-to-pion ratios show the characteristic hierarchy with strangeness content observed by ALICE~\cite{ALICE2017Strangeness}.
+Within the present framework, this behavior is naturally associated with the increase of strange-quark phase-space occupancy as the event activity grows.
+The observed multiplicity evolution of these ratios is therefore consistent with the extracted rise of $\gamma_S$ and supports the interpretation of a gradual weakening of strangeness suppression from low- to high-multiplicity pp events.